 Our WINTER WORKHORSE fire starters are straightforward: pine cones + soy/beeswax + essential oils.

 The Workhorses are no frills–a single layer of wax with up to one ounce of essential oil per pound of wax used.
-I personally wouldn’t go out and buy essential oils to make these everyday fire starters–that feels both cost prohibitive and unsustainable to me.
-Plus, it would be hard to watch newly purchased essential oils literally go up in flames!
-That said, I have a handy-dandy pro tip for you:
+I personally wouldn’t go out and buy essential oils to make these everyday fire starters–that’s both cost prohibitive and unsustainable.
+If nothing else, I should think it would be hard to watch a precious, newly purchased essential oil literally go up in flames!
+So here’s a handy-dandy pro tip for you:

 Homemade winter workhorse pine cone fire starters are the perfect way to use up CANDLE REMNANTS AND old or oxidized essential oils!!

 That’s right, this MYO/DIY project perfectly re-purposes candles AND essential oils!
 If you’re lucky enough to have volunteer pine cones, too, this project is also now officially FREE to make.
 (What?!
 You’re a genius!!)

 How do you do it?
 Collect your old candle stumps/tea light remnants in a sealed bag or plastic container throughout the year.
 (Also, let your friends know you’re crazy this way.
 They will bring you their candle stumps.
 Sound weird?
 Happens to me all the time…) At the point you are ready to use the combined candle remnants, melt them in a double boiler and either fish out remaining wicks/debris or pour the hot wax through a (never to be used again!) cheesecloth.

 Meanwhile, when essential oils age out of your inventory, add them to a larger bottle labeled as your “fire starter essential oils.”
 Save the resulting blend to use as fragrance and fuel for your fire starters.